rosswintle/turbo-admin/readme.txt

 }
 `

-## Do I really have to install this on EVERY site?
+= Do I really have to install this on EVERY site? =

 It's funny you ask.
-There's also a (paid-for) [browser extension](https://turbo-admin.com) that will let you have Turbo Admin on every wp-admin without having to install anything!
+There's also a [browser extension](https://turbo-admin.com) that will let you have Turbo Admin on every wp-admin without having to install anything!

 == Installation ==